Correlation-Weighted Multi-Reward Optimization for Compositional Generation: Multi-Concept Reward for Training

 \paragraph{Horizontal Relations (Left / Right)}

 \paragraph{Vertical Relations (Above / Below)}

 \paragraph{Inclusion Relations (Inside / Outside)} Let $A_i$ be the area of $B_i$, and $A_{i \cap j}$ be the intersection area.

 For 3D spatial relations, we utilize the normalized depth map $\mathcal{D}(x)$ to compute the average depth $\bar{d}_i$ and $\bar{d}_j$ within the respective object masks.
-As defined on Eq.~\ref{eq:3d_spatial}, we apply a tolerance margin $\epsilon$ (empirically set to $0.02$) to account for depth estimation noise.
+As defined in the main text, we apply a tolerance margin $\epsilon$ (empirically set to $0.02$) to account for depth estimation noise.
 The reward functions for depth-based relations are formulated as follows:

-\textbf{Contrastive Attribute-Level Reward.} While Eq.~\ref{eq:attr_reward} introduces the fundamental concept of attribute-level semantic alignment using clipped cosine similarity, implementing this directly in a reward optimization pipeline can sometimes lead to suboptimal discriminative power.
-To further enhance attribute binding and strictly penalize conflicting concepts, we extend this fundamental alignment into a \textit{Zero-shot Classifier-based Contrastive Reward} in our actual implementation, as illustrated in Figure~\ref{fig:overall_pipeline}.
+\textbf{Contrastive Attribute-Level Reward.} To provide additional details for the zero-shot classifier-based attribute reward in Eq.~(4), we describe how the candidate text feature $f_v$ is constructed and how the reward is computed over the candidate set.
+For each attribute category $k$ (e.g., color), we maintain a predefined candidate set $\mathcal{V}_k$ (e.g., \{red, green, blue, \dots\}).
+For each candidate attribute $v \in \mathcal{V}_k$, we construct multiple text prompts using predefined templates, such as ``a red object'' and ``an object with red color''.
+Let $\mathcal{T}(v)$ denote the set of template prompts for candidate attribute $v$.
+We encode each template prompt with the OpenCLIP text encoder $f_{\text{text}}(\cdot)$, average the resulting embeddings, and apply L2 normalization to obtain $f_v$:

-Specifically, for a given attribute category $k$ (e.g., color), we maintain a predefined candidate set $\mathcal{V}_k$ (e.g., \{red, green, blue, \dots\}).
-Let $f_{img}$ be the normalized visual feature of the cropped region, $f_{v}$ be the normalized text feature for a candidate $v \in \mathcal{V}_k$, and $\tau$ be the learnable logit scale parameter from the CLIP model.
+Given the cropped image feature $f_{\text{img}}(x \odot b_i)$ defined in the main manuscript, we compute the attribute reward by applying a softmax over all candidate attributes in $\mathcal{V}_k$.
+For the target attribute $v^* \in \mathcal{V}_k$ specified in the prompt, the reward is defined as:

-For the target attribute $v^* \in \mathcal{V}_k$ specified in the prompt, the refined attribute reward $r_i^{attr}$ is formulated as the softmax probability over the entire candidate set:
+This is the same formulation as Eq.~(4), with additional details on how the candidate text features are constructed.
+This formulation explicitly promotes the target attribute while suppressing competing attributes within the same category.
+For global attributes such as style, we use the feature of the entire generated image instead of a cropped object region.

 \textbf{Size Reward.} For size attributes (e.g., \textit{huge, tiny}), we evaluate the relative scale of the target object by comparing its area $A_i$ against the areas of all detected objects in the scene.
 We define $Rank(A_i)$ as the 1-based rank of the object's area (sorted in descending order for \textit{huge}, and ascending order for \textit{tiny}).
 The size reward decays quadratically as the rank deviates from the top position: